 Poster Presentation: 'Disability and Difference: Assessing Social Perceptions of Disability in Roman Britain'.

 - Southwell-Wright, W.A.
 (2013).
 Past Perspectives: What can Archaeology offer Disability Studies?
-In Disability Studies: Critical Issues and Future Developments.
+In Emerging Perspectives on Disability Studies.
 Arndt, K. & Wappett, M. Palgrave Macmillan.
+67-97.

 - Southwell-Wright, William (2014).
 Perceptions of Infant Disability in Roman Britain.
 In Infant Health and Death in Roman Italy and Beyond.
 Carroll, M. & Graham, E.-J. 96: 111-131.